theraulpareja/branch-protector/README.md

 * Review section **Basic webservice configuration** to setup `branch-protector/app-branch-protector/.flaskenv` and `branch-protector/conf/branch-protector-config.yaml` and make sure github.com can reach your `Payload URL`

-Run the flask application on your server
+* Run the flask application on your server
 ```
 cd app-branch-protector
 flask run  --host=0.0.0.0
 ```

-* Go to section "Setup webhook in your GitHub organization" to setup GitHub webhook to call branch-protector URL.
+* Go to "Setup webhook in your GitHub organization" section to setup the GitHub webhook that calls branch-protector URL.

 * Please check the docs in `tests/how-to-test.md` file for information in regards testing.

-## Setup webhook in your GitHub organization

-* Create a webhook in your GitHub organization, you will need an admin or owner permissions (use your organization to complete the url) https://github.com/organizations/<ORGANIZATION>/settings/hooks .
-* Click radio button `Let me select individual events.` and select **ONLY** `Repositories` check box.
-* **IMPORTANT:** Select Content type `application/json`
-* Select `Active` check box and push `Add Webhook`

 ### Dockerize branch-protector